syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ---
 # Scrolling

 Scrolling can be enabled by setting `AllowScrolling`  as `true`.
-The height and width can be set to grid by using the properties `ScrollSettings.Height`  and `ScrollSettings.Width`  respectively.
+The height and width can be set to grid by using the properties  `Height` and `Width` property of  `ScrollSettings`.

  N> If `Width`  and `Height`  is not defined in the `ScrollSettings`  property then the horizontal and vertical scrollbar is enabled, only when the grid width exceeds the browser width.